Mauri0007/Mauri0007/README.md

 Me in 4 points:

 - 🦎  IT Tech / Cybersecurity enthusiast
-- 🌱 Currently connecting dots to make the tech world a safer place.
+- 🌱 Currently connecting dots to make the world a safer place.
 - 🧪 Experimenting Powershell at the moment
 - 🌵 love to hike desserts and mountains on the side